CalvinTai0902/ML_BankLoan-Probability-Prediction-/README.md

 # About this project
-This research aim to train relevant models to predict whether is success or failure of loan applicant ?
+This research aim to train relevant models to predict whether is success or failure of loan applicant.
 Further, on the condition that the application is successful, how much of the total payment amount will the bank provide to the borrower.
 This research can provide loan applicants and accepting banks for reference.